 Luke smirked at the arrogance of Rice.
 ‘That’s your prerogative Mr. Rice…but if I were you, I would wait until you view the footage before you decide on the type of defense you intend to lead…The words conclusive and incriminating come to mind,’ Luke said.

 Following Luke’s discussions with Wendall Rice, Baker was interviewed in relation to the charges alleged against him.
-On the advice of his lawyer Baker elected to take the ‘fifth’ on all questions put to him in relation to the alleged charges.
+On the advice of his lawyer Baker elected to take the ‘fifth’ on all questions put to him.

 The ‘no comment’ responses from Baker were not an issue to Luke.
 He didn’t need Baker to make any comment at all.
 He had the video footage.
 If a picture paints a thousand words, then this video painted War and Peace.